rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/SapHanaDatabase.md

   - GroupBy connection for the snapshots of this workload.
 - newestIndexedSnapshot: CdmSnapshot
   - The most recent indexed snapshot of this workload.
-- newestSnapshot: CdmSnapshot
-  - The most recent snapshot of this workload.
-- oldestSnapshot: CdmSnapshot
-  - The oldest snapshot of this workload.
-- onDemandSnapshotCount: System.Int32
-  - The number of on-demand snapshots.
 - newestArchivedSnapshot: CdmSnapshot
   - The newest snapshot archived to AWS.
 - newestReplicatedSnapshot: CdmSnapshot